The world's oldest tortoise

 You may like this: What should you feed your tortoise?

 Tortoise life span

 Tortoises have a remarkably long life span – and if cared for appropriately can live as long as humans and longer.
-Check out our list below…..
+Find out the age your tortoise could live to in our list below.

 |Type of Tortoise||Lifespan|